mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### What is Heteroskedasticity and weighted least squares?

 The method of ordinary least squares assumes that there is constant variance in the errors (which is called homoscedasticity).
+If this assumption is violated, we have heteroskedasticity problem.
+Coming from the ancient Greek, "hetero" means "different", and "skedasis", meaning "dispersion".

 The model under consideration is

 $$
 \textbf{Y}=\textbf{X}\beta+\epsilon